a7u7a/daily-data-uploader/README.md

 # daily-data-uploader

-Upload data exported by [Daily Time Tracker](https://dailytimetracking.com/) to a Supabase project.
+Upload data exported by [Daily Time Tracker](https://dailytimetracking.com/) to Supabase.

 ## How I run this